ISAITB/docs-tdl/source/handlers/index.rst

     The ``XPathProcessor`` should be preferred to create expressions dynamically or to reuse expressions across lookups.

+.. index:: XsltProcessor
 .. index:: XSLTProcessor
-.. index:: xml (XSLTProcessor)
+.. index:: xml (XsltProcessor)
-.. index:: xslt (XSLTProcessor)
+.. index:: xslt (XsltProcessor)
 .. _handlers-XSLTProcessor:

-XSLTProcessor
+XsltProcessor
 +++++++++++++

 Used to transform XML content using an XSLT style sheet, both being provided as inputs, and output the result.